awilliamson10/2004Scape-dev/docs/style-guide.md

 # Documentation Style Guide

-This guide outlines the documentation standards for the Lost City Server project.
+This guide outlines the documentation standards for the project.
 Following these guidelines ensures consistency across all documentation and makes it easier for contributors to understand and use the codebase.

 ## Writing Style